richardhsu/cs244-14-rcp/README.md

 Now you just need to go into the `simulation` folder of our code and type `./run.sh`.
 You may need execution permissions if it isn't set properly when you've cloned the repository.
-You'll find the graphs produced in the `simulation/graphs` which are to reproduce Figure 12 in the [full version][full] of the RCP paper.
-Note that the simulations and plotting will take roughly 1.5 hours to complete and you should use `screen` or `tmux` so that any issues of disconnecting from the server does not interrupt the run.
+You can find the graphs produced in the `simulation/graphs` , which reproduce Figure 12 in the [full version][full] of the RCP paper.
+Note that the simulations and plotting will take roughly 1.5 hours to complete and you should use `screen` or `tmux` so that any issues of disconnecting from the server do not interrupt the run.

 Again, we provide an AMI on Amazon EC2 for your convenience.
 You can search